I'm missing some transactions or there are no new transactions when downloading from my bank

-When you download transactions from your financial institution, some or most of your cleared transactions come through, but not all.
+When you download transactions from your bank, some or most of your cleared transactions come through, but not all.
 You can see transactions on your bank's website, but they aren't in Quicken.

 - Incorrectly Matched the downloaded transaction to another transaction in the register.
 This is common with repeating Payments made to the same Payee for the same amount.

 - Moved the transaction from one account register to another.

 - Expecting to find the transaction in one account, when it truly belonged to another (ex: looking in the Checking account for a Savings account transaction).

 - Accepted the downloaded transaction(s), then restored an older backup.

-First, understand how your bank creates your transactions.
+First, confirm how your bank creates your transactions:

-It's important to understand your bank provides updated information for Quicken once a day, at the very most.
-Transactions made today will not show up in Quicken until the next day.
-Also, some banks only allow downloads to Quicken at the time your statement is ready.
+Some banks only allow downloads to Quicken at the time your statement is ready.
 In this case, transactions that are after your last full statement cant download into Quicken.

 - Go to your bank's website and log in.

 - Go the page where you can download transactions (transaction history).